 This is a classic technique that my wife uses as a dietitian to help her clients feel more full and more satisfied after a meal.

 Action Item: Sit down at a table and eat.
-No t.v. or cell phones.
+No T.V. or cell phones.
 Eat your food and be conscious of how it tastes and feels.
 Enjoy your food and notice when you start to feel full.
 Listen to your body and allow yourself to easily stop eating when you feel full and satisfied.

 Focus on having the same bedtime every night.

-That way you give your body what it needs, which is proper rest.
+That way you give your body what it needs – which is proper rest.

-So pay attention to how you feel and structure your evening so that you naturally go to bed when your body is telling you that it needs rest.
+So focus on the structure of your evenings so that you naturally go to bed when your body is telling you that it needs rest.
 Not whenever you “feel tired”.

 Clear up your desk, your car, your room so that you feel calm, peaceful, and serene.

 Get in the habit of clearing off your office desk at the end of the day.
-Get in the habit if cleaning up the kitchen before you go to bed.
+Get in the habit of cleaning up the kitchen before you go to bed.
 Get in the habit of clearing out your inbox.

 You don't want any unnecessary distractions to deplete your focus.
 Plus the simple act of working on these small organizational tasks every day helps to strengthen that old focus “muscle”.

 You will channel these feelings of accomplishment into focusing on your bigger goals, so it’s important to reward yourself for staying on task.

 I’m not saying to “punish” yourself.
-But I am saying there to be a consequence so that you feel like you've “atoned” for slipping up.
+But I am saying there has to be a consequence so that you feel like you've “atoned” for slipping up.

 One great “consequence” that you can have for yourself is to donate to a cause that you believe in.
-That way you still feel good about yourself and are able to channel those positive feelings towards your goals again this will help you maintain your focus.
+That way you still feel good about yourself and are able to channel those positive feelings towards your goals again; this will help you maintain your focus.